Writing Center Fellows

 Freshmen, sophomores, juniors, and all graduate students are invited to apply.
 We look for representation from the full range of disciplines in the humanities, social sciences, and sciences and engineering.
 Since this is the best job on campus – not that we’re biased – competition for positions is fierce.

-- Participate in an intensive two-day initial training session in September 2016.
+- Participate in an intensive two-day initial training session on September 23 & 24, 2017.

 - Attend monthly workshops and participate in other ongoing training activities throughout the year.